National Animal Identification System - Is there anything to Moo about yet?

 © 2006 – RFID Law Journal, LLC.
 All rights reserved.

-http://www.rfidlawjournal.com.
+Learn more about RFID legal issues at http://www.rfidlawjournal.com.
 You may contact our editor about this publication at editor@RFIDLawJournal.com.
 The information provided herein is for your informational purposes only and is not to be construed as legal or other advice (including, without limitation, investment advice) or as a substitute for legal counsel or other appropriate advice.
 Online readers should not act upon this information without seeking professional counsel from a trusted advisor.
 Usage of this material is subject to the terms and conditions set forth at www.rfidlawjournal.com.

 0 Comments: